fofxtools/api-cache/docs/code-skeleton.md

 These child classes extend the BaseApiClient class and provide specific implementations for different APIs.

-In array_merge(), required parameters are passed after $additionalParams.
+In array_merge(), original parameters are passed after $additionalParams.
 This allows them to override $additionalParams in case of a conflict.

 ```php